RileyWClarke/BiancoGroup/6_24_19report.md

 BiancoGroup2019.ipynb: Read in Table 3 data from Paudel et al. 2018 using pandas.read_csv() again.
 Added histograms of flare energy for each target.

 LinearFittingExercises.ipynb: Tweaking priors seems to have solved issues with log_likelihood returning too few points.
 Corner plot shows that the MCMC is actually producing proper posteriors now.
-Still need to sample MAP fit parameters from results and plot over data.
+Added posteriors and MAP fit over Problem 6 data.

-.
 .
 .
 ## 2. Figures